Kohl’s Co. (NYSE:KSS) Expected to Announce Earnings of $2.13 Per Share

-Brokerages expect Kohl’s Co.
-(NYSE:KSS) to report earnings of $2.13 per share for the current fiscal quarter, Zacks reports.
-Three analysts have provided estimates for Kohl’s’ earnings.
-The lowest EPS estimate is $1.94 and the highest is $2.32.
-Kohl’s reported earnings of $2.22 per share during the same quarter last year, which would indicate a negative year over year growth rate of 4.1%.
-The company is scheduled to report its next earnings results on Tuesday, March 1st.
+Wall Street analysts expect Kohl’s Co.
+(NYSE:KSS) to announce earnings of $2.13 per share for the current quarter, Zacks reports.
+Three analysts have issued estimates for Kohl’s’ earnings, with estimates ranging from $1.94 to $2.32.
+Kohl’s posted earnings per share of $2.22 during the same quarter last year, which would indicate a negative year-over-year growth rate of 4.1%.
+The business is expected to report its next earnings results on Tuesday, March 1st.

-On average, analysts expect that Kohl’s will report full-year earnings of $7.29 per share for the current fiscal year, with EPS estimates ranging from $7.11 to $7.49.
-For the next year, analysts forecast that the company will post earnings of $6.75 per share, with EPS estimates ranging from $6.00 to $7.52.
-Zacks Investment Research’s earnings per share averages are an average based on a survey of research analysts that that provide coverage for Kohl’s.
+On average, analysts expect that Kohl’s will report full year earnings of $7.29 per share for the current fiscal year, with EPS estimates ranging from $7.11 to $7.49.
+For the next financial year, analysts forecast that the firm will report earnings of $6.75 per share, with EPS estimates ranging from $6.00 to $7.52.
+Zacks’ EPS averages are an average based on a survey of research analysts that follow Kohl’s.

-Kohl’s (NYSE:KSS) last announced its earnings results on Thursday, November 18th.
-The company reported $1.65 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.64 by $1.01.
+Kohl’s (NYSE:KSS) last issued its quarterly earnings results on Thursday, November 18th.
+The company reported $1.65 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $0.64 by $1.01.
 Kohl’s had a return on equity of 22.21% and a net margin of 5.15%.
-The business had revenue of $4.60 billion for the quarter, compared to analysts’ expectations of $4.27 billion.
-During the same period in the prior year, the business posted $0.01 earnings per share.
-The firm’s revenue was up 15.6% on a year-over-year basis.
+The firm had revenue of $4.60 billion during the quarter, compared to analysts’ expectations of $4.27 billion.
+During the same period in the previous year, the business earned $0.01 earnings per share.
+The firm’s revenue for the quarter was up 15.6% on a year-over-year basis.

+A number of hedge funds and other institutional investors have recently modified their holdings of KSS.
+FMR LLC increased its holdings in Kohl’s by 15.3% during the 1st quarter.
+FMR LLC now owns 85,463 shares of the company’s stock worth $5,877,000 after purchasing an additional 11,313 shares during the period.
+Berman Capital Advisors LLC increased its holdings in Kohl’s by 158.6% during the 2nd quarter.
+Berman Capital Advisors LLC now owns 468 shares of the company’s stock worth $25,000 after purchasing an additional 287 shares during the period.
+Xponance Inc. increased its holdings in Kohl’s by 10.4% during the 2nd quarter.
+Xponance Inc. now owns 18,289 shares of the company’s stock worth $1,008,000 after purchasing an additional 1,720 shares during the period.
+Shell Asset Management Co. increased its holdings in Kohl’s by 100.2% during the 2nd quarter.
+Shell Asset Management Co. now owns 11,620 shares of the company’s stock worth $640,000 after purchasing an additional 5,816 shares during the period.
+Finally, Bank of Nova Scotia increased its holdings in Kohl’s by 48.2% during the 2nd quarter.
+Bank of Nova Scotia now owns 450,123 shares of the company’s stock worth $24,806,000 after purchasing an additional 146,474 shares during the period.
+Institutional investors own 90.08% of the company’s stock.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 22nd.
-Stockholders of record on Wednesday, December 8th were paid a $0.25 dividend.
-This represents a $1.00 dividend on an annualized basis and a dividend yield of 1.63%.
+The company also recently announced a quarterly dividend, which was paid on Wednesday, December 22nd.
+Investors of record on Wednesday, December 8th were paid a dividend of $0.25 per share.
+This represents a $1.00 annualized dividend and a yield of 1.66%.
 The ex-dividend date was Tuesday, December 7th.
-Kohl’s’s dividend payout ratio is 15.58%.
+Kohl’s’s payout ratio is 15.58%.

-Several hedge funds and other institutional investors have recently modified their holdings of KSS.
-Allianz Asset Management GmbH lifted its stake in Kohl’s by 20,703.6% in the third quarter.
-Allianz Asset Management GmbH now owns 2,835,736 shares of the company’s stock valued at $133,534,000 after buying an additional 2,822,105 shares in the last quarter.
-Lazard Asset Management LLC bought a new stake in shares of Kohl’s in the second quarter valued at about $69,314,000.
-Arrowstreet Capital Limited Partnership lifted its position in Kohl’s by 24.1% during the third quarter.
-Arrowstreet Capital Limited Partnership now owns 4,242,075 shares of the company’s stock worth $199,759,000 after purchasing an additional 823,426 shares during the period.
-AQR Capital Management LLC raised its stake in Kohl’s by 59.4% during the second quarter.
-AQR Capital Management LLC now owns 1,629,490 shares of the company’s stock worth $89,426,000 after acquiring an additional 607,317 shares in the last quarter.
-Finally, Man Group plc raised its stake in Kohl’s by 1,627.8% during the second quarter.
-Man Group plc now owns 568,505 shares of the company’s stock worth $31,330,000 after acquiring an additional 535,601 shares in the last quarter.
-90.08% of the stock is currently owned by institutional investors.

 Kohl’s Corp. engages in the operation of family-oriented department stores.
 Its business line includes apparel, footwear, and accessories for women, men, and children; home products; beauty products; and accessories.
 The firm stores generally carry a consistent merchandise assortment with some differences attributable to regional preferences.